Last updated May 2023

 Now, they are about to go through another radical change.

-mable chip that is embedded inside a device (smartphone, tablet, wearable or connected object).
+mable chip embedded inside a device (smartphone, tablet, wearable or connected object).

 The information on an eSIM is rewritable and can be updated over the air.

-The use of eSIM brings a number of advantages to device manufacturers and networks, but there is also some advantages for users, too.
+Using eSIM brings many advantages to device manufacturers and networks, but there are also some advantages for users.

 eSIM cards are found in a wide range of consumer products, such as smartphones, wearables, and computers.

-This makes it more robust and thus ideal for use in a connected car, for example, which may well be driven in extreme heat and on bumpy roads.
+This makes it more robust and thus ideal for use in a connected car, for example, driving in extreme heat and on bumpy roads.

 - The chip and its super secure software come embedded inside the phone.